-It is a HUGE honor to attend.
+It was a HUGE honor to attend rewardStyle Conference 2018.
 The rewardStyle network has 25,000+ global influencers and growing.
 Trust me, there were countless publishers who flew all the way from Brazil, the UK, China, and beyond.
 Yes, life is full of calendar conflicts, and family and loved ones must come first.
 Totally makes sense!
 Not to mention, a conference can be scary!
 I work with people 24-7, and I STILL get nervous and anxious walking into a conference like this.
 Moreover, I’m not perfect!
 I miss meetings and calls, and I can’t attend every event in the world.
 Regardless, when things are within your control, show up.

 (image c/o rS)